Connecting a WordPress.com Domain to your Strikingly Site

 5. Click "Add New DNS Record".

-Tip: If you can't add a www CNAME record, look for existed CNAME and A records for www and delete them (only for www).
+Tip: If you can't add a www CNAME record, look for existing CNAME and A records for www and delete them (only for www).

 mceclip7.png